MonkeManX/monkemanx.github.io/content/articles/WSL_zone_identifier_file.md

 ## The "I Gave Up" Method

-If all else fails, just add the files to a `.gitignore` of your project.
+If all else fails, just add the fucker to the `.gitignore` of your `git` projects.

 ## Conclusion